 "...God chose the foolish things of the world to shame the wise, God chose the weak things of the world to shame the strong; He chose the lowly things of this world, and the despised things -- and the things that are not, to nullify the things that are, so that no one may boast before him".

-As I write this, It has been more than 30 years since my journey through life with the Lord began.
+As I write this, It has been more than 30 years since my journey through life with the Lord began (50 years as of my last edit).
 In that time I have observed few more glaring controversies in the United States than the collective issues dividing mainstream Christianity from the wide range of people who's sexual or gender diversity goes outside the popular notions of what is "normal".
 While racial, ethnic, and women's rights issues have seen much positive dialog and progressive action, the issues I speak of have remained in a seemingly permanent stalemate.
-Certainly, few issues have caused such universal, unproductive, and perhaps worst of all unnecessary intolerance between people in this day and age, both in and out of church.
+Certainly, few issues have caused such universal, unproductive, and worst of all unnecessary intolerance between people in this day and age, both in and out of church.
 Many people have mistaken this controversy as limited to the moral questions surrounding homosexuality, and in doing so lump all sexual and gender variation into one category.
 But that observation is both narrow and inaccurate.
 The fact is that within the panorama of humanity, there exists an enormously diverse spectrum of people who have been affected by these combined issues, many of whom are not homosexual, but have equally felt the wrath of an intolerant society.
 Consistent with history, such intolerance and even outright bigotry and hatred are too often both justified in the eye of the oppressor, and given the stamp of approval by their religion.